-- 1. Continue to train medics and nurses and front line staff in communication skills. - 2.
-Work with the discharge teams and Calderdale CCG integrated care model and Kirklees EOLC group to develop improved outcomes for fast track discharges. - 3.
+- 1. Continue to train a multi professional workforce in communication skills. - Work with the discharge teams and Calderdale CCG integrated care model and Kirklees EOLC group to develop improved outcomes for fast track discharges. - 3.
 Continue to participate in local and national audits - 4.
 Collect feedback from relatives and patients and ensure any feedback is actioned - Continue to train and support EOLC Champions and provide EOLC training across all settings.
-The key themes for training across Kirklees and Calderdale for 2019 are 1.
+The key themes for training across Calderdale and Kirkleesfor 2019 are 1.
 EPaCCs, 2.
 Communication, 3.
-Workbook implementation - 6.
-Better IT integration between acute Trust and community continue to progress the work of gaining access to Systmone and EPaCCs for acute staff. - 7.
+Workbook implementation - Better IT integration betweenthe acute Trust and the community continue to progress the work of gaining access to Systmone and EPaCCs for acute staff. - 7.
 Add ICODD DVD onto ESR for Clinicians - 8.
 EOLC symbol to be developed 2019/2020 - 9.
 ICODD to be added to EPR within the next year.